vxcall/Notepad-IATHook-demo/README.md

 I'm still working on it so it doesn't work as it finally should do.

-So basically this program (is being) designed to hook the function called `NtCreateFile()` imported from `ntdll.dll` to inject and perform my own code which doesn't relate to the original functionallity.
+So basically this program (is being) designed to hook the function called `NtCreateFile()` imported from `ntdll.dll` or equivalent to inject and perform my own code which doesn't relate to the original functionallity.

 # Definition of NtCreateFile